tpacini/Credit-Card-Fraud-Detection/note.md

 To read last chapter (6)

+How many data, missing, null etc. on the description of the dataset
+Tip: for good slides think that you design the slide in a way that you are able to discuss them even after one month or more

 [1] Andrea Dal Pozzolo, Olivier Caelen, Reid A. Johnson and Gianluca Bontempi.
 Calibrating Probability with Undersampling for Unbalanced Classification.
 In Symposium on Computational Intelligence and Data Mining (CIDM), IEEE, 2015